Skip to content

 Finding a doctor

-Finding a doctor can be a challenge especially if you are looking for an English-speaking doctor.
-Your GP is called a Hausartz, you are free to choose your own doctor.
-To see a specialist (Facharzt) you will in most cases need a referral (Überweisung) from your GP.
+Finding a doctor in Germany can be challenging, especially if you’re looking for an English-speaking practitioner.
+Your general practitioner (GP) is called a Hausarzt, and you are free to choose your doctor.
+However, to see a specialist (Facharzt), you will often need a referral (Überweisung) from your GP.

-We have some medical professionals listed on our website.
-They are professionals with a South African background and speak at least one of the official languages
+Additionally, we have listed some medical professionals on our website, many of whom have a South African background and speak at least one of the official languages.

 Good to know

-- Antibiotics are only used as a last resort, if you have a cold you might get some Aspirin and being told to get some bed rest.
+• Antibiotics are only used as a last resort, if you have a cold you might get some Aspirin and be told to get some bed rest.

 Your bill